Lambda-Logan/fuzzy_lang_search/README.md

 ![repl usage](https://github.com/Lambda-Logan/fuzzy_lang_search/blob/main/fuzzy_lang_screenshot.png?raw=true)

+In terminal, most lookups happen in under 1/10th of a millisecond (<100 μs).
+The entire index takes about 9 milleseconds to build and is only about 2.5mb.

 All the language data is stored in lang_info.rs.

 Check out the main function to see what's happening in the loop.

-Here are some typos to try:
+# Here are some typos to try:
 ```
   eenglish